 Here are the best settings for cache preloading:

 - Automatically prime the page cache — Enable.

 - Pages per interval — 10 pages.

 - Sitemap URL — Just paste the URL of your sitemap.
-Learn more about sitemaps by reading this post.

 - Preload the post cache upon publish events — Enable.